From Forest to State of the Art Soccer Campus: the place where people and organisations work together on the future of Dutch football

 – Public space: this would involve redesigning the terrain to create a cohesive overview, as well as improved signage and wayfinding.

 When DAY became involved in the renovation project, our first advice was to develop the KNVB campus as a brand.
 A brand with meaning, and a brand that would represent a unique experience.
-This brand proposition formed the basis for all of the campus’ activities and actions, and helped us develop a consistent vision for space and experience.
+This brand proposition formed the basis for all of the campus’ activities and actions, and helped us develop a consistent ‘Vision on Space and Experience‘.

 We ran some preliminary research to help us define the following brand proposition: